weareopensource/Vue/README.md

 * [Global roadmap and  ideas about stacks](https://github.com/orgs/weareopensource/projects/3)
 * [How to contribute and help us](https://blog.weareopensource.me/how-to-contribute/)

-Our stack Vue is actually in Alpha.
+Our stack Vue is actually in Beta.

 # :computer: Vue 4.x / Vuetify / Jwt